Blazej-Jendrzejewski/Blazej-Jendrzejewski/README.md

 ## Hi, I'm Błażej! 👋

-I'm a **Junior Java Developer** with a deep passion for creating innovative and efficient solutions.
+I'm a **Java Developer** with a deep passion for creating innovative and efficient solutions.

 My interdisciplinary knowledge, including a Ph.D. in economics, allows me to create applications that are not only technically advanced but also meet specific business needs. 💡